TheStartofAGoodEnd/Something/README.md

 	- The pause buttom - Enable/Disable automatic pause in case of an error, you can see in detail what make the script stop;
 	- console.log(); - It is used to output something in to the console.
 Objects:
-	- They are used to store whatever amount of data that you want, they store data in form off properties that have a name and a value, example, "key: value", key is the name off the property and value is the value inside key;
+	- They are used to store whatever amount of data that you want, they store data in form off properties that have a name and a value, example, "key: value", key is the name off the property and value is the value inside key.
+Function are objects to;
 	- Syntaxe - The constructor one, let obj = new Object(); or the literal one, let obj = {};
 	- To read properties - obj.propertyName;
 	- To add properties - obj.propertyName = "Jhon";